 Touching Us All

 There’s also a deeper level to the relationship between the Gwich’in and the caribou.
-In DC, the Native lobbyists tried to explain it so that the rest of us could understand.
+In DC, the Native lobbyists tried to explain it to the rest of us.
 “Caribou are our identity,” one older woman began, scanning our eyes for a flicker of recognition.
 “They are who we are.”

 “Caribou is in our DNA,” added a young man.
 “Watching my year-old son chew dried meat, that's when I first fully appreciated the significance.”